The Best Cheap Motorcycle Insurance in Hawaii

 Progressive has the cheapest motorcycle insurance rates in Hawaii, great coverage options and customer service.

-Motorcycle insurance from Progressive costs just $26 per month, or $314 per year, for full coverage.
-That's 42% cheaper than the Hawaii average, and $16 per month less than the second-cheapest option, Geico.
+Motorcycle insurance from Progressive costs just $26 per month for full coverage.
+That's one-quarter less than the Hawaii average, and $16 per month cheaper than Geico.

 Progressive's basic policy includes coverage that most companies charge extra for.
 A standard policy from Progressive includes: